theo-os/linux/Documentation/admin-guide/kernel-api-spec.rst

    common programming errors during development and testing.

 3. **Support Tooling**: Export API specifications in machine-readable formats for use by static analyzers, documentation generators, and development tools.
+The ``kapi`` tool (see `The kapi Tool`_) provides comprehensive extraction and formatting capabilities.

 4. **Enhance Debugging**: Provide detailed API information at runtime through debugfs for debugging and introspection.